- Part Number:1926

 Tanks shall be so constructed as to discourage accumulation of hazardous deposits.

-Pump manifolds, raisers, and headers shall be adequately sized to insure sufficient water flow to provide efficient operation of the water chamber.
+Pump manifolds, risers, and headers shall be adequately sized to insure sufficient water flow to provide efficient operation of the water chamber.

 Spray rooms, including floors, shall be constructed of masonry, concrete, or other noncombustible material.